skip to main |

 I work on vital statistics software.
 The software is used by several States to process birth and death events.
 Perhaps I will talk more about what I do some other time, but it's not important right now.
 What matters is that we are the "Vital Statistics team" where I work, and often we are just called "Vitals".

-oss the street.
+From my office, there is a Chevron visible across the street.
 This Chevron closed down several months ago (how it managed to stay open for so many years is a mystery to me... the place seemed very poorly managed).
 Naturally, when a building is abandoned it becomes needful for said building to be covered in graffiti, and so soon the local talented midnight artists thoughtfully and tastefully turned this eyesore of a building into a beautiful monument to illegible scribbles.
 Sadly, the city didn't appreciate such fine art, and so they painted over the tags.
 But they missed one.

-Over the months, the tagging has continued, only to be painted over every time... except for that one tag that still
+Over the months, the tagging has continued, only to be painted over every time... except for that one tag that still persisted.

 One day, my colleagues and I were looking out of my office window with some binoculars (why is not important...), when we decided to get a better look at that one tag that always managed to stick around.